SumaiyaSaima05/Portfolio/README.md

 ### Machine Learning Projects

-**[This GiHub Repository](https://github.com/SumaiyaSaima05/Portfolio-Contents/tree/master/Problem%20solving%20using%20AI)** includes some of my machine learning based projects such as:
+**[This folder](https://github.com/SumaiyaSaima05/Portfolio-Contents/tree/master/Problem%20solving%20using%20AI)** includes some of my machine learning based projects such as:
 - Text classification using k-Nearest Neighbour and Naive Bayes
 - Predicting house prices using neural networks
 - Decision Tree implementation